jsantoro10/jsantoro10.github.io/_cases/nycbest.md

     - image: ideation_after2.png
       description: For the refined version (on the right), I prioritized a **quick and easy way to search pet profiles** using filters like location and pet type to help users save time.
 sitemap:
-  summary: "**Difficulty with website navigation** was a primary pain point for users, so I aimed to make the information architecture **simple and intuitive**.
+  - summary: "**Difficulty with website navigation** was a primary pain point for users, so I aimed to make the information architecture **simple and intuitive**.
 I created the sitemap with the common structure used by existing animal shelters in mind."
+    image: sitemap.png
 wireframes:
   - summary: The first iteration of wireframes included features generated during the ideation exercises–**a search bar, 3-step breakdown of the adoption process, pet spotlights**.
 I included multiple ways to enter the adoption flow on the homepage through search, pet categories, and the top navigation bar.
     image: wireframe.png
   - image: wireframe1.png
-  - summary: "For the second iteration, I switched up the layout to make each section more visually engaging, digestible, and concise.
+  - summary: "For the second iteration, I switched up the layout to make each section more **visually engaging, digestible, and concise**.
 I prioritized keeping pet spotlights above the fold because they feature the top criteria for both cat and dog adopters: personality and physical characteristics.
 I also got rid of the profile carousels categorized by personality in favor of displaying all profiles, supplemented by descriptive filters, to serve the needs of both cat and dog adopters."
     image: wireframe2.png
 testing:
   notes: